illustravault/content-ops-starter/content/pages/index.md

     title: null
     subtitle: What our customers say about us
     items:
-      - title: This website is trustfull and f
+      - title: >-
+          "The portfolio highlights a variety of styles, demonstrating versatility and skill.
+The site is easy to navigate, and the clean design reflects the designer's expertise.
+A great choice for anyone looking for high-quality, professional graphic design services."
         tagline: Nishu
         subtitle: 'Maria Walters, Company'
         text: >-